Matrix factorizations via Koszul duality: Equivariant matrix factorizations

 One easily checks that $g^*(E,Q)$ is an object of $\Tw(C_M\sharp G)$.
 Such a relation between the two categories are called equivalence up to factors (from~\cite{Keller}).
 If two categories are equivalent up to factors, then lots of properties of them are the same.
 For example (classical) generators of the smaller category are also (classical) generators of the bigger one.
 It is also proved by Keller~\cite{Keller} that the Hochschild type invariants are isomorphic for these two categories.
+Observe that $\Phi$ and $\Psi$ restrict to a homotopy equivalence